Connork94/Writing-Style-NLP-Analysis/Analysis.md

 ![ADJ_terrific_frequency_percentage](https://github.com/Connork94/Robert-E-Howard-NLP-analysis/assets/38993475/a3fe5336-779f-4e0a-b054-f28aca70efd2)

-Notably, the words awful, terrible, and terrific, all imply a negative connotation and could be used interchangeably, indicating a change in preference for negative adjectives over time.
+Notably, the words *awful*, terrible, and terrific, all imply a negative connotation and could be used interchangeably, indicating a change in preference for negative adjectives over time.